 I have read hundreds and hundreds (no exaggeration) of books with my children over the past 16+ years of mothering.
-With all of that reading, I simply cannot understand how The Mitten never made its way to our book stack!
+With all of that reading, I simply cannot understand how The Mitten never made its way to our book stack until my 5th child!

 The Mitten by Jan Brett is such a delightful book and my almost 5-year-old and I have enjoyed reading it over and over this week during his school time.